inex/ixp-manager-docs-md/docs/install/upgrading.md

     bower install
     ```

-5. Restart Memcached.
+5. Restart Memcached and clear the cache.
 Do not forget / skip this step!

     ```sh
     systemctl restart memcached.service
+    ./artisan cache:clear
     ```

 6. Update the database schema: